 Wireless and Blue-tooth enabled new controller with the ability to monitor you system from anywhere, to be released in 2018.
 It will have international powering capability.
 See below

 DSH engineered a new heat core storage system for extreme climates.
 It is designed to offset over 50% of yearly domestic heating and hot water needs, and perform well at -30c

 The first drainback system was installed in Wellington NZ in 2017 and home temperatures were held in the +20 to 23c range during the first winter.
 And this with almost no summer heat storage.

 Residential ~ Commercial ~ Industrial

 DSH launched a very successful drain-back system in 2017.
-During a power failure when th pumps stop all thermal transfer fluid in the panels are allows tro drain back into a SS storage tank in the pump station.
-This prevents overheating of the solar system at a time when steam can be generated.
+During a power failure when the pumps stop all thermal transfer, fluid in the panels is allows to drain back into a SS storage tank in the pump station.
+This prevents overheating of the solar system transfer fluids, at a time when steam can be generated..

 A new multifaceted controller is expected to roll out in 2018.

 Some of the expected new features will include: